 There are thousands and thousands of theme options out there for WordPress websites.
 Making a choice can seem overwhelming.
 So where do you start?

-Before you even start searching, it’s important to do the groundwork to help you make a decision that is right for you, your business and it’s website!
+Before you even start searching, it’s important to do the groundwork to help you make a decision that is right for you, your business and your website!

 Know the Purpose of your Website